-Combining a background in journalism with a passion for digital media, Bluey’s goal has been to strengthen Heritage’s position as the go-to policy research institute with hard-hitting stories and videos that spotlight conservative solutions to the nation's thorniest challenges.
-His team is responsible for promoting the think tank’s content on more than a dozen digital platforms—from Facebook and Twitter to Instagram and YouTube.
+Combining his background in journalism with a passion for communications, Bluey’s goal is to strengthen Heritage’s position as the go-to policy organization with solutions to America’s biggest issues.
+His team is responsible for promoting the think tank’s content to traditional media outlets as well as digital platforms—from Facebook and Twitter to Instagram and YouTube.

 Bluey joined Heritage in 2007 after five years as a reporter and editor in Washington, D.C.

-While reporting for Cybercast News Service, he was among the first journalists and bloggers to challenge the authenticity of documents used by CBS News anchor Dan Rather to question President George W. Bush’s service in the Texas Air National Guard.
+While reporting for Cybercast News Service, he was the first journalist to challenge the authenticity of documents used by CBS News anchor Dan Rather in 2004 to question President Bush’s service in the Texas Air National Guard.

-Bluey’s first assignment at Heritage was as liaison to conservative bloggers and host of the Bloggers Briefing, a weekly meeting he co-founded in 2006.
+Upon joining Heritage, Bluey’s first assignment was as liaison to conservative bloggers and host of the Bloggers Briefing, a weekly meeting he co-founded in 2006.
 Within a year, he was named editor-in-chief of Heritage.org and oversaw creation of the rapid-response policy blog, The Foundry, and its daily e-newsletter, Morning Bell.

 In 2012, he co-founded the Future of Journalism Summit and Breitbart Awards in partnership with the Franklin Center for Government & Public Integrity.

-Bluey serves on the board of visitors for the Institute for Political Journalism.
-He frequently speaks about journalism and digital strategy.
+Bluey serves on the board of visitors for The Fund for American Studies’ journalism and communications program.
+He frequently speaks about journalism and communications.
 Campaigns & Elections magazine named him a “Rising Star” in 2008.
 Politico placed him among Washington’s “Top 50 Politicos.”

-Bluey grew up in upstate New York.
+Bluey was born and raised near Utica, New York.
 He graduated from Ithaca College, and was editor of its award-winning newspaper, The Ithacan.